Subadharshini05/ECommerce_follow_along/README.md

   ## Milestone 3:
   Set up dedicated folders for organizing backend code effectively.
 Initialized and configured a Node.js server to handle API requests.
 Connected the application to MongoDB to store and manage data.
 Implemented basic error handling to ensure smooth server operation.

+  ## Milestone 4:
+  Created a User Model to define how user data is structured in the database also developed a user interactions, like adding or retrieving data.
+Additionally, configured Multer to handle file uploads, allowing users to store files such as images.